-The Committee try to reflect in their work programme the continuing challenging and changing environment in which SYPTE operates.
-This year has seen more changes for SYPTE, and the A&RC's key priority has been to seek assurance that the changes being made across the organisation do not compromise SYPTE's ability to meet its objectives and that the efficiency savings required do not leave SYPTE unable to maintain effective standards of risk management and control.
+The Committee endeavours to reflect in its work programme the continuing challenging and changing environment in which SYPTE operates.
+This year has been no exception and the A&RC's key priority has been to seek assurance that the changes being made across the organisation do not compromise SYPTE's ability to meet its objectives and do not leave it unable to maintain effective standards of risk management and control.